skrambelled/data-structures-and-algorithms/python/code_challenges/insertion_sort/blog.md

             the_list[sorted_iterator+1] = the_list[sorted_iterator]
             sorted_iterator -= 1

-        # we've reached the correct location, time for insrtion!
+        # we've reached the correct location, time for insertion!
         the_list[sorted_iterator + 1] = elem

         # now that we've inserted, move on to the next unsorted element